calbasantana/rover-challenges-arena/README.md

 # Introduction
 Over the past year, I have modified my introductory physics curriculum after experiencing FIRST Lego League (FLL) through the lens of a coach.
 In FLL, students are tasked with completing a series of challenges, for which they earn points, using a Lego robot in autonomous mode.
-Over the previous years, I had students create a robot, which
+In previous years, students had constructed a rover capable of navigating autonomously and completed one of the challenges laid out here (challenge 4 -- the maze challenge).

+Now, however, thanks to my FLL experiences, I have expanded from one challenge to ten total challenges.
+This resulted in the creation of a Rover Challenges Arena, which will be described here in detail.
+Specifically, I will highlight:

+* The construction of the arena
+* The challenges themselves

 # Challenges Arena Construction

 ## Material(s)